Every

 by more than 30%.
 Similarly, most people with high blood pressure

 don't get adequate treatment, studies show.
-Lifestyle changes can
+Lifestyle changes

-or another drug to lower the risk of a blood clot.
+daily aspirin or another drug to lower the risk of a blood clot.

 BE SKEPTICAL: KNEE ARTHROSCOPY